beeper/bridge-manager/README.md

      `./build.sh`.
 Building requires Go 1.20 or higher.
    * bbctl supports amd64 and arm64 on Linux and macOS.
      Windows is not supported natively, please use WSL.
+   * If you'd like to send gifs to your bridged chats, you also need to install ffmpeg on your system.
 2. Log into your Beeper account with `bbctl login`.

 Then continue with one of the sections below, depending on whether you want to